 In the fall of 2007, a group of undergraduate creative writing majors conceived the university’s first undergraduate literary magazine, to provide a forum for young artists, poets, and writers to submit, publish, and share their work.
 They called the project The Oval because like the swath of earth it’s named for, the magazine would provide an artery through which university life, in the form of art, could pass.

 The Oval is published annually.
-Submissions for short fiction, nonfiction, poetry, and visual art are open from February to March.
+Submissions for short fiction, nonfiction, poetry, and visual art are open from November 30th to February 24th.